-- 1 TB olive oil -this little addition isn't counted in the "7."
-Coconut oil or butter will also work, just something to grease the pan and veggies.
+- 1 TB extra virgin olive oil this little addition isn't counted in the "7."
+Coconut oil or butter will also work just something to grease the pan and veggies.

-- 1 TB salt (reduce this amount if you plan to use broth, and your broth includes salt), I use Real Salt
+- 1 TB salt reduce this amount if you plan to use broth and your broth includes salt

-- Pour the black beans into the crock-pot, followed by the the pepper and onion mixture.
-Add the chopped cilantro, salt, and water/broth.
+Pour the black beans into the crock-pot, followed by the the pepper and onion mixture.
+Add the salt and broth.
 Stir the soup ingredients to combine.
 Cook the soup in the crock-pot for 8 hours on low or 4 hours on high.

-- Serve warm with fresh cilantro, sour cream, rice, tomatoes, cheese, avocado, or salsa.
-You can also drain a portion of the beans to use for nachos (an easy recipe is coming soon), quesadillas, or tacos.
+Serve warm with fresh cilantro, sour cream, rice, tomatoes, cheese, avocado, or salsa--this is where lots of additional flavor will come from.
+The soup alone is very basic and meant to be served with toppings.
+You can also drain a portion of the beans to use for nachos, quesadillas, or tacos.

 More Real Food You May Like: